santhoshvai/personal-goals/README.md

 # July 28 2017

-### This Week's Focus: Resume the Evlo app
+### This Week's Focus: Tablet mode - Evlo

 ## Things I'll do This Week:

-- Integrate the protobuf models and use them to populate the SQL
+- Add different layout for tablets, same screen flow though.
+No master detail.
+- 10 more problems at firecode.io
 - start waking up early, try to wake up daily at 6 AM

 ### Things I'll Do in the Future: